logaretm/vee-validate/docs/content/examples/custom-checkboxes.md

 With all of that in mind, vee-validate offers simple abstractions for checkboxes.
 You can build your own checkboxes with vee-validate's `useField` function which gives you the full capabilities of validation in a composable fashion.

-Because `useField` isn't aware of what kind of input will be composed with it, you will need to specify that the input is of type `checkbox` and pass a `valueProp` as well which represents that single field's value.
+Because `useField` isn't aware of what kind of input will be composed with it, you will need to specify that the input is of type `checkbox` and pass a `checkedValue` as well which represents that single field's value.
 By doing so, you gain access to `checked` prop which tells you if the checkbox should be selected.

 ```js
 import { useField } from 'vee-validate';